-The American Academy of Pediatrics and the World Health Organization recommend infants start to be introduced to solid foods at 6 months of age.
+The American Academy of Pediatrics and the World Health Organization recommend to start a baby on solid foods at 6 months of age.

 There are many varying opinions across cultures on what is suitable practice, but for the sake of this article I will be supporting the research and knowledge of these organizations.
 Starting solids too soon can have negative affects, so it is best not to rush it.

-How to know if your baby is ready?
+How to know if your baby is ready to start solid foods?